Acrowire/MvcStarter/README.md

-reportspace
+MVC Starter Kit
 ===========

-ASP.NET MVC Reporting Application
+ASP.NET MVC Application Start Ket complete with Authentication and Administration !

+This is the first true version, and it is the most basic implementation you can get.